PhaserEditor2D/PhaserEditor/docs/canvas.rst

 To create a sprite prefab in the main menu select the ``File > New > Sprite Prefab File`` option.
 It opens a wizard that in its first page ask for the container folder and the name of the file.

-Press the **Next** button to set some needed parameters, the most important is the texture of the sprite:
+Press the **Next** button to set some needed parameters, the most important is the sprite type and texture:

 .. image:: images/CreateSpritePrefab.png
 	:alt: Sprite prefab wizard